 Author: Brian Wu PhD.
 MD Candidate, Keck School of Medicine, Los Angeles, USA; Chief Editor: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand, November 2015.

-Cutaneous endometriosis is endometriosis in the skin, and is rare.
+Cutaneous endometriosis is endometriosis in the skin and is rare.
 It was first described by Villar in 1860.
-It commonly occurs in a surgical incision from a previous gynaecological or abdominal surgery, such as Caesarian section, hysterectomy or laparoscopic surgery.
-It also called “scar endometriosis”.
+It commonly occurs in a surgical incision from a previous gynaecological or abdominal surgery, such as caesarian section, hysterectomy or laparoscopic surgery but can also develop spontaneously.
+It also called 'scar endometriosis'.

 The most common sites for cutaneous endometriosis are the abdominal wall, the umbilicus and the extremities.